-Leighton is a senior scientist involved in the development of neutron protein crystallography, his early PhD work at the University of Southampton (UK) involved single-crystal neutron and X-ray diffraction work on the catalytic mechanism of aspartic proteinases.
-Following a relocation from the UK to the USA in 2005 he started to work as a postdoctoral researcher at the Los Alamos Neutron Scattering Center (LANSCE) as a beamline scientist at the protein crystallography station (PCS).
-The PCS was a proof of principal pulsed source neutron beamline available to the crystallographic user community by peer review.
-In 2007 Leighton moved to Oak Ridge National Laboratory (ORNL) to design and construct a macromolecular neutron diffractometer (MaNDi) at the Spallation neutron source (SNS) which has enabled neutron protein crystallography to study smaller crystals with larger unit cell dimensions.
+Leighton is involved in the development of instrumentation for the Second Target Station (STS) of the Spallation Neutron Source (SNS).
+His early Ph.D. work at the University of Southampton (UK) involved single-crystal neutron and X-ray diffraction work on the catalytic mechanism of aspartic proteinases.
+Following a relocation from the UK to the USA in 2005, he started to work as a postdoctoral researcher at the Los Alamos Neutron Scattering Center (LANSCE) as a beamline scientist at the protein crystallography station (PCS).
+The PCS was a proof of principle pulsed source neutron beamline available to the crystallographic user community by peer review.
+In 2007 Leighton moved to Oak Ridge National Laboratory (ORNL) to design and construct a macromolecular neutron diffractometer (MaNDi) at the Spallation neutron source (SNS), which has enabled neutron protein crystallography to study smaller crystals with larger unit cell dimensions.
 The design, construction, and commissioning of this unique beamline took a total of seven years to complete and has provided a unique resource and capability to the US crystallographic community.
-Since that time Leighton has actively grown the neutron user community by organizing and speaking in and organizing sessions at the American Crystallographic Association (ACA) annual meeting and other national and international meetings.
+In 2020 he moved to the STS to coordinate the physics design and optimization of neutron instrumentation.

-Leighton currently serves the crystallographic community as president-elect of the Pittsburgh Diffraction Society (PDS) a not-for-profit organization which promotes fundamental and applied diffraction as well as the exchange of ideas and information concerning such research.
-The PDS was founded by Professor Surain S. Sidhu who organized the first Pittsburgh Diffraction Conference in 1943.
-Since that time the PDS has sponsored an annual conference which is held annually, returning to Pittsburgh, Pennsylvania every five years.
+Leighton currently serves the crystallographic community as the president of the Pittsburgh Diffraction Society (PDS).
+That is a not-for-profit organization that promotes fundamental and applied diffraction as well as the exchange of ideas and information concerning such research.
+The PDS was founded by Professor Surain S. Sidhu, who organized the first Pittsburgh Diffraction Conference in 1943.
+Since that time, the PDS has sponsored an annual conference which is held annually, returning to Pittsburgh, Pennsylvania, every five years.